erwininteractive/weightloss.watch/docs/QUICKSTART.md

-# Weight Loss Tracker - Quick Start Guide
+# WeighTogether - Quick Start Guide

 Get up and running in 5 minutes!